RosterElf Logo

 STEP-BY-STEP

-Follow these steps to ensure compliant EOFY payroll processing.
+Follow these steps in order to ensure compliant EOFY payroll processing.

 1

-Ensure every pay run from 1 July to 30 June has been processed and reported to the ATO via STP.
+Ensure every pay event from 1 July to 30 June is processed, dated correctly, and successfully lodged with the ATO via STP.

 Key actions: